infiniteflight/infiniteflight-docs/getting-started/installing-the-app/android.md

 ## Minimum Device Requirements

 Below are the minimum requirements for a successful install on your device.
-In addition to this, we recommend that your device has at least 1GB+ of internal device memory (RAM):
+In addition to this, we strongly recommend that your device has **at least** 1GB+ of internal device memory (RAM):

  -    Android 6.0 (Marshmallow) operating system or later